 Best time to visit Ljubljana

-Best time to visit Ljubljana is in May, June and September.
-High season is end of June to end of August.
+The best time to visit Ljubljana is in May, June, and September.
+The high season is end of June to the end of August.
 In the early summer and early autumn, the locals will be in school/work and the majority of tourists arrive during the high season.
 Slovenia can be very hot during high summer (up to 40 degrees!), so arriving outside of those months will not only give you more energy to explore, but the streets won’t be as crowded.